NTT-DOCOMO-RD/kddcup2024-oag-challenge-ind-7th-aqa-7th-solution-nttdocomolabs/IND/README.md

 ### Notes on Execution

+Intermediate products such as feature data can be downloaded from https://drive.google.com/drive/folders/1YuqZDqZWcl_d9EOdGDgdtkGPAhSKLS9W?usp=drive_link

 If you want to start with feature generation, unzip raw.zip, extract it to the same hierarchy as "Code", and execute in order from Code/0_xxx.